 Ecchymosis, or more commonly known as a "black eye," usually occurs from some type of trauma to the eye, causing the tissue around the eye to become bruised.
-Your child's physician will examine the eye closely to make sure there is no damage to the actual eye itself.
+Your child's doctor will examine the eye closely to make sure there's no damage to the actual eye itself.

-Specific treatment for a black eye will be determined by your child's physician based on:
+Specific treatment for a black eye will be determined by your child's doctor based on:

-Most black eyes heal completely and do not cause any damage to the eye.
+Most black eyes heal completely and don't cause any damage to the eye.
 Treatment may include:

-It is important to know that the swelling and bruise may appear to spread and go down the cheek or to the other eye.
+It's important to know that the swelling and bruise may appear to spread and go down the cheek or to the other eye.
 This is normal.
-Consult your child's physician if the bruising and swelling does not resolve on its own.
+Consult your child's doctor if the bruising and swelling doesn't resolve on its own.